Borough of Ashford: Historic buildings and landscape character

 Beyond the town of Ashford, most of the borough's land area is rural, with fields, woodland and fruit orchards.
 Much of the woodland is coppiced.
 Changes in rural land use over the past century mirror those in the rest of the present County.
 The north-east of the borough, including the villages of Wye and Chilham, is within the Kent Downs AONB, whilst the south-west, including Rolvenden and the Isle of Oxney, is part of the High Weald AONB.
 In addition to these national landscape areas, the borough has many smaller Local Nature Reserves such as Hothfield Common.

+Towns and parishes

+As of April 2023 there were 44 civil parishes within the borough.
+The parish council for Tenterden has declared that parish to be a town, allowing it to take the style "town council".
+Much of the built-up area of Ashford itself is unparished, although some suburbs fall within parishes.